 The SIRA members are those professors and lecturers of the Informatics Departments of the Swiss universities, federal institutes of technology and universities of applied sciences who have been registered with SIRA by their respective departments.

-The SIRA Board is the governing organ of SIRA.
+The SIRA Board is the executive committee of SIRA.
 Currently, the board consists of the following people:

 Matthias Hauswirth, Board member